JetBrains/lincheck/docs/topics/progress-guarantees.md

       ModelCheckingOptions().checkObstructionFreedom(true)
    ```

-2. Also note that according to the contract, there is only one writer, so add `write(first, second)` operation
+2. Also note that according to the contract, there is only one writer, so add `update(first, second)` operation
    to a non-parallel operations group.

 See the resulting test below: